coloradokim/deckset-presentations/kick-ass-teacher.md

 By the end of this workshop, you will be able to:

 1. Write 2-3 learning objectives that meet the ‘4M’ criteria
+1. Describe the purpose of crafting learning objectives

 ---